Worthy is the Lamb!

 The

-sacrifice and consequent exaltation of Jesus are prominent themes in the Book
+sacrifice and exaltation of Jesus are prominent themes in the Book of Revelation.

-have implemented this Redemptive Plan.
-His present reign is the result of his sacrificial
+God’s Redemptive Plan, and the present reign of the Lamb is the result of his sacrificial

 death.
 Jesus is the “Lamb who is worthy” to receive all power and

-who was slain” who now “shepherds the nations” and redeems men from
+who was slain,” and he now “shepherds the nations” and redeems men from

 every “tribe and people and tongue” by his shed blood.